-Lynn Reece, UM-DeSoto Distance Learning Technician, manages distance learning technology, linking our campus with the Oxford, Tupelo, Booneville, and Grenada campuses.
+Distance learning technology links our campus with the Oxford, Tupelo, Booneville, and Grenada campuses.
 Adobe Connect technology provides "live" instruction to all campuses.
-UM-DeSoto distance learning classrooms are Rooms 232, 252, 253, 254, 262, 263, and 264.
+UM-DeSoto distance learning classrooms are Rooms 232, 252, 253, 254, 262, 263, 264, and 265.
 Courses taught via distance learning are marked with an asterisk on the course schedule.
 Distance learning classes typically follow the Oxford campus schedule.